kushagharahi/kushagharahi.github.io/src/content/blog/posts/asrock_z77_extreme4_gtx_970_high_sierra_hackintosh/post.md

 ## Congratulations you should have a mostly working Hackintosh now!

+### Mojave/Catalina upgrade guide
+ - Only thing missing is Nvidia drivers because Apple and Nvidia have some beef and there isn't a driver made.
+So when/if(?)
+Nvidia releases them then this guide should work.
+ - You can use a [Metal](https://support.apple.com/en-us/HT202239) supported GPU instead of Nvidia.
+I personally have used a [AMD Radeon RX 560](https://amzn.to/3h2IWFt) GPU to install Mojave and Catalina successfully (via the AppStore and clean installs) using this guide.

 ### To-Do
 - Figure out why some USB ports don't work (Needs a missing Kext)
-- Mojave/Catalina upgrade guide
- - only thing missing is Nvidia drivers because Apple and Nvidia have some beef and there isn't a driver made.
-So when/if(?)
-Nvidia releases them then this guide should work, YMMV.
- - Alternatively, you can get a [Metal](https://support.apple.com/en-us/HT202239) supported GPU.
-I personally have used a [AMD Radeon RX 560](https://amzn.to/3h2IWFt) GPU to update successfully using this guide.